Skip to main content

 • Git Server properties - displays the Git Server type, its host address, username, SSH/HTTPS port, public and private SSH keys.

-• Open documentation - opens the "Manage Git Servers" documentation page.
+• Learn more - opens the "Manage Git Servers" documentation page.

 • Undo/Save changes - these buttons apply or revert changes made to the Git Server.

-• Add a new Git Server - add a new blank to specify the new Git Server's parameters.
+• + Add Git Server - add a new blank to specify the new Git Server's parameters.

 • Delete a Git Server - deletes the Git Server after confirmation.